-- Provide explanations, procedures and requirements for claiming

-- Provide claiming system overviews and process descriptions

-- Provide links and/or information related to:

-- State and Federal laws and regulations

-- Letters and Information Notices

-- Reference documents such as:
+- " Provide explanations, procedures and requirements for claiming. - " Provide claiming system overviews and process descriptions. - " Provide links and/or information related to: - State and Federal laws and regulations - Letters and Information Notices - Reference documents such as:

-- i.
-SD/MC User Manual
+- SD/MC User Manual

-- ii.
-Companion Guides
+- Companion Guides

-- iii.
-Companion Guide Appendix
+- Companion Guide Appendix

-This manual is not intended to duplicate the contents of the Companion Guides or the Companion Guide Appendix.
+This manual is not intended to duplicate the content of the Companion Guide or the Companion Guide Appendix.
 However, key concepts from those documents have been included to help explain the SD/MC claiming process.